willsketch/Helper/README.md

 ## Helper
-This is a simple  cli tool to help you with your linux  and git commands
+This is a simple  cli tool that incorporates chatgpt like features in your terminal

 ## About Helper
 Helper was built with openai api using the model 'davinci'